lauris/awesome-scala/README.md

 A community driven list of useful Scala libraries, frameworks and software.
 This is not a catalog of all the libraries, just a starting point for your explorations.
 Inspired by [awesome-python](https://github.com/vinta/awesome-python).
 Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

-Also awesome is [Scaladex](https://index.scala-lang.org/), the searchable, tagged, and centralized index of Scala libraries.

 Projects with over 500 stargazers are in bold.

+### See also

+See also the ["Awesome Scala" page on Scaladex](https://index.scala-lang.org/awesome).
+Scaladex is a searchable, tagged, and centralized index of Scala libraries.

 ## Contributing